For Prospective Students

 2. Curiosity: I look for students who are eager to learn and ask thoughtful questions.
 Curiosity drives exploration, helps uncover new insights, and leads to more meaningful research.

-3. Time Management Skills: I appreciate when students try to stay organized and proactive.
+3. Time management skills: I appreciate when students try to stay organized and proactive.
 Setting goals, managing time, and following through on tasks can make our collaboration more smooth and rewarding for both of us.

 Programs I'm Affiliated With: